AffectiveComputingLab-HK/CMIS-Net/README.md

 # CMIS-Net: A Cascaded Multi-Scale Individual Standardization Network for Backchannel Agreement Estimation

+CMIS-Net proposes a multi-scale approach for backchannel agreement estimation.
+The method performs individual standardization at both the frame-level and sequence-level, extracting individual-invariant features that are then used for more accurate backchannel agreement estimation.

 ![1234](framework.jpg)

 ## Dataset
 Our model was trained and validated on [MPIIGroupInteraction](https://multimediate-challenge.org/datasets/Dataset_MPII/) dataset.

 ## Usage

-If you want to use our code for training, you need to use [OpenFace2.0](https://github.com/TadasBaltrusaitis/OpenFace) to extract facial keypoints for each frame in the video at first
+Before starting the training, make sure to extract facial keypoints from each video frame using [OpenFace2.0](https://github.com/TadasBaltrusaitis/OpenFace).

 To run the training you can call: